London Zoo: Bird Safari

-The Bird Safari opened in 2005 as a redevelopment of the old stork and ostrich house, replacing enclosures that were out of date by modern zoo-keeping standards.
-It is a walk-through exhibit housing various species of birds including waldrapp ibises, Abdim's storks, Fischer's turacos, hamerkops, white-faced whistling ducks and blue-bellied rollers.
+The Bird Safari opened in 2005 as a redevelopment of the old stork and ostrich house, replacing enclosures that were outdated by modern zoo-keeping standards.
+It is a walk-through exhibit housing various species of birds including waldrapp ibises, Abdim's storks, great arguses, emerald doves, and scarlet ibises.

 Blackburn Pavilion

-The Blackburn Pavilion is a rainforest-themed tropical bird aviary that opened in March 2008, as a refurbishment of the zoo's outdated bird house.
-It rejuvenated the bird house by adding a walk-through element.
-The building was originally constructed in 1883, as a reptile house.
-The pavilion houses 50 different species of exotic rainforest birds, including blue-crowned laughingthrush, trogons, Socorro doves, red-crested turacos, splendid sunbirds and red-and-yellow barbets.
-Outside the entrance is one of the pavilion's prominent features, a large elaborate clock by Tim Hunkin.
+The Blackburn Pavilion is a rainforest-themed tropical bird aviary that opened in March 2008 as a refurbishment of the zoo's outdated birdhouse.
+It rejuvenated the birdhouse by adding a walk-through element.
+The building was originally constructed in 1883 as a reptile house.
+The pavilion houses roughly 50 different species of exotic rainforest birds, including blue-crowned laughingthrushes, collared trogons, Socorro doves, red-crested turacos, splendid sunbirds and red-and-yellow barbets.
+Outside the entrance is one of the pavilion's prominent features, a large elaborate clock designed by Tim Hunkin.
 It gives a bird-themed display every thirty minutes throughout the day.

 Gibbon Habitat

-The Gibbon Habitat is a new enclosure for the zoo's two gibbons with two viewing points: one at ground level near the camel paddock, and one at a higher level from Tiger Territory.
-Of the pair of males, one is a Northern white-cheeked gibbon and the other is a hybrid species.
-They were originally housed in Gorilla Kingdom.
+The Gibbon Habitat is a new enclosure for the zoo's two gibbons open in 2017.
+It has two viewing points: one at ground level near the camel paddock and one at a higher level from Tiger Territory.
+One male pair is a Northern white-cheeked gibbon, and the other is a hybrid species.
+They were initially housed in the Gorilla Kingdom.

 Meerkats and Otters

-Meerkats and Otters, formerly called Happy Families, features two enclosures.
-One houses Asian small-clawed otters and the other houses meerkats.
-The exhibit was originally created to house meerkats, otters, European forest reindeer and Goeldi's monkeys.
-The reindeer were later moved to Whipsnade Zoo and the monkeys were moved into the zoo's Rainforest Life building.
+The Meerkats and Otters exhibit, previously known as "Happy Families", consists of two enclosures.
+One enclosure is home to Asian small-clawed otters, while the other enclosure houses meerkats.
+The meerkats have since moved to another part of the zoo, with them being replaced by dwarf mongooses.
+There is also a third enclosure, housing Kirk's dik-diks.
+The exhibit was initially designed to accommodate meerkats, otters, European forest reindeers and Goeldi's monkeys.
+However, the reindeer (who lived in the dik-dik paddock) were relocated to Whipsnade Zoo, and the monkeys were transferred to the zoo's Rainforest Life building.

 Three Island Pond

-Three Island Pond was only given exhibit status in 2021.
-This artificially shaped pond is named after the three islands that are in it.
-It is split into two enclosures: one houses greater flamingos and the other Eastern white pelicans.
+Three Island Pond was only granted exhibit status in 2021.
+This artificially shaped pond is named after the three islands within it.
+It is separated into two enclosures: one houses greater flamingoes, and the other is home to Eastern white pelicans.

 Others

-Other notable animals in London Zoo's collection include Bactrian camels, military macaws, hyacinth macaws, blue-throated macaws and Alaotran gentle lemurs.
+Other notable animals in London Zoo's collection include Bactrian camels, military macaws, hyacinth macaws, blue-throated macaws and Darwin's frogs.

 The zoo's north bank, north of the canal, formerly housed the bird incubation and rearing unit.
 The area is currently undeveloped.